wavefrontHQ/docs/pages/doc/csp_security_policy.md

 Rules are evaluated in priority order.
 In many cases, it's useful to think of pairs of rules, for example:

 * Create a rule that blocks access to all metrics for a user group.
 For example, **Block all**.
 This rule is with lower priority.
 * Create another rule to allow access to a small set of metrics for that user group.
-E.g. metrics starting with the `cpu.*` prefix and that are tagged with `env=dev`, i.e. developers environment.
-For example **Allow CPU metrics**.
+E.g., metrics starting with the `cpu.*` prefix and that are tagged with `env=dev`, i.e. developers environment.
+For example, **Allow CPU metrics**.
 This rule is with higher priority.

 <table style="width: 100%;">
 <tbody>